 When it comes to eggnog demand, the weather is a secondary factor.
 According to the manufacturers, the more eggnog consumers buy, the colder it gets.
 Colder climes like the Northeast and Midwest sell more eggnog than hotter regions like the South.
 Around a third of the 130 million pounds of eggnog sold annually in the United States is produced by Dean Foods, which claims that its three most popular varieties are distributed in the country’s northern climes.

 Dairy producers complain that sales drop when the temperature rises in a specific cold-climate market.
-Despite all that, some dairy farms do make eggnog year-round, not just around the holidays.
+Despite all that, some dairy farms make eggnog year-round, not just around the holidays.
 Special Easter-themed eggnog from Dean Foods has been available in select areas since the 1990s.
-Although it’s profitable, Easter egg nog doesn’t sell nearly as much as the more popular Christmas kind and only accounts for a small percentage of overall yearly sales.
-We hope you are aware of everything concerning how to get eggnog out of season.
+Although profitable, Easter egg nog doesn’t sell nearly as much as the more popular Christmas kind and only accounts for a small percentage of yearly sales.
+We hope you know everything concerning how to get eggnog out of season.